-Yesterday we went over the first 3 of the 6 key variables to trading, a CTA or Money Manager knows that you may not, and as promised here are the last 3 Variables.
-To recap the first 3 were (and to read the full descriptions I will include the previous articles link at the bottom of this post):
+Previously, we went over the first 3 of the 6 key variables to trading; a CTA or Money Manager knows that you may not, and as promised, here are the last 3 Variables.
+To recap, the first three were

 - The cost of making a trade.

-#4.
-How often you have the opportunity to trade.
-Taking into consideration #’s 1 through #3 above, let’s say the combined result of them is that you made 20 cents per dollar you put at risk.
+Taking into consideration #’s 1 through #3 above, let’s say the combined result is that you made 20 cents per dollar you put at risk.
 If you made 100 trades, risking $100 on each, you would wind up with a total profit of $2000 (before fees & commissions – slippage is accounted for).
 Now envision that your methodology or system makes 100 trades per day.
-If you do the math, obviously you would be pulling in a profit of $2000 a day (again before fees & commissions), but now compare that with a system or methodology that only makes 100 trades per year – you would make that same $2000 but it would take the entire year to do this.
-“Opportunity factor” is a key variable and clearly can make a big difference in performance.
+If you do the math, you would be pulling in a profit of $2000 a day (again before fees & commissions), but now compare that with a system or methodology that only makes 100 trades per year – you would make that same $2000, but it would take the entire year to do this.
+“Opportunity factor” is a crucial variable and clearly can make a big difference in performance.

-Different trades will probably have separate risk levels, or different R’s (Expectation – going back to yesterday’s article).
-Therefore, a 1-R loss will never be the same for trade X as it will be for trade Y. Your thought may be “What good is the measurement of R if it can vary all over the place?”
-The beauty of using R shows itself through “position sizing”.
-To specify, if you risk a constant percentage of your equity, let’s say 1%, then you will be equalizing each 1-R risk.
-If you have $100,000, then you would only take a $1,000 risk or 1% on each position.
-The key is to equalize your risk on a per trade basis.
+Different trades will probably have separate risk levels or different Rs (Expectation – going back to yesterday’s article).
+Therefore, a 1-R loss will never be the same for trade X as for trade Y. Your thought may be, “What good is the measurement of R if it can vary all over the place?”
+The beauty of using R shows itself through “position sizing.”
+To specify, if you risk a constant percentage of your equity, say 1%, you will equalize each 1-R risk.
+For example, if you have $100,000, you would only take a $1,000 risk or 1% on each position.
+The key is to equalize your risk on a per-trade basis.

-These are the 4 of the 6 remaining key variables a CTA or professional money manager knows and focuses on that you may not.
-If you have any questions please feel free to get in touch with us through our website at: www.iasg.com , you can email me direct at firstname.lastname@example.org, or feel free to call anytime: 312-561-3145.
+These are the 4 of the six remaining key variables a CTA or professional money manager knows and focuses on that you may not.
+If you have any questions, please feel free to contact us through our website at: www.iasg.com; you can email me directly at firstname.lastname@example.org or feel free to call anytime: at 312-561-3145.
 Follow us on Twitter: @iasgcta